 We haven’t heard anything about Android 11.1 yet.
-And given that Google failed to release Android 10.1, there’s a chance we don’t get a big maintenance update in 2020 or 2021.
+And given that Google failed to release Android 10.1, there’s a good chance we won’t see a big maintenance update in 2021.

-The only Android 11 updates on our radar right now are Google’s monthly updates.
+The only Android 11 software updates on our radar right now are Google’s monthly updates.
 These updates always bring new security patches and bug patches.
-And that means the first batch of bug fixes for Android 11 issues could roll out in October.
+And that means the next batch of bug fixes for Android 11 issues will likely roll out in March.

 This article may contain affiliate links.
 Click here for more details.